x-magic/the-health-watcher/README.md

-# Health Watcher
-Project *Hard Boiled Egg* is based on CakePHP, Bootstrap and jQuery.
+# Project Hard Boiled Egg

-This is my final semester project during studying in Master of IT Professional, Monash University.
+This is my final semester project, as a part of FIT5120 "Industry Experience Project", during studying in Master of IT Professional, Monash University.

+Project *Hard Boiled Egg*, also known as *Health Watcher*, is a website under a given topic *Looking Forward*, made for aged group in community to help them with health information and tips.
+The website is based on CakePHP, Bootstrap and jQuery.

 ---

-Demo of code is accessible at <https://thewatcher.tk>.
+Demo of code was accessible at <https://thewatcher.tk> but payment plan has already expired.
+You are always welcomed to host this site locally and play around.

+Special thanks to [Kalle Alberg](mailto:kalle.alberg@navii.se) for security suggestions.

 ---